 Sumer was first settled by humans from 4500 to 4000 B.C., though it is probable that some settlers arrived much earlier.

-Each city-state was surrounded by a wall, with villages settled on their outsides, and distinguished by the worship of local deities.
+Each city-state of Sumer was surrounded by a wall, with villages settled just outside and distinguished by the worship of local deities.

 The Sumerian language is the oldest linguistic record.
 It first appeared in archaeological records around 3100 B.C. and dominated Mesopotamia for the next thousand years.
 It was mostly replaced by Akkadian around 2000 B.C. but held on as a written language in cuneiform for another 2,000 years.